tonyastolfi/hittop/hittop/concurrent/README.md

 ## OrderedActionPair, OrderedActionSequence

-These primitives solve the problem where one or more actions may be ready to perform in an unspecified order, but are must be performed in a specific order.
+These primitives solve the problem where one or more actions may be ready to perform in an unspecified order, but must be performed in a specific order.
 For example, perhaps a number of results are being calculated concurrently but they need to be inserted into an output queue in a particular order.